fujiwara/awslim/README.md

 When the output struct has only one field of `io.ReadCloser`, `aws-sdk-client-go` copies it to the file automatically.
 (Currently, all SDK output structs have at most one io.ReadCloser field.)

 If `--output-stream` is "-", `aws-sdk-client-go` writes into stdout.
 The result of the API also writes to stdout by default.
-If you don't want to output the result, use `--no-api-output` (`-n`).
+If you don't want to output the result, use `--no-api-output`.

 #### Query output by JMESPath